MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/inspect-styles/edit-fonts.md

 :::image type="content" source="../media/font-editor-font-family.msft.png" alt-text="The Font Editor open on top of the Styles pane with the Font Family selector highlighted." lightbox="../media/font-editor-font-family.msft.png":::

-Use the **Font Family** dropdown to choose from a list of fonts.
+Use the **Font Family** dropdown to select a font.
 Fonts are organized into four groups:

 *  **Computed fonts**, which are the fonts available in the stylesheet in the **Styles** pane.
 *  **System fonts**, which are the fonts that are available on the current operating system.